*Applications for the Boulder ARPA Small Business Grant Program are now CLOSED.

 To determine if your address is within Boulder city limits, click here.

-Small businesses or enterprises (sole proprietors and registered small businesses including LLCs, S-Corps, and other business types) and small 501c3 nonprofit businesses that have experienced a business disruption due to COVID-19 and meet the following criteria are eligible for a grant award.
+Small businesses or enterprises (including LLCs, S-Corps, and other business types) that meet the following criteria are eligible for a grant award.

 The timeline for the grant program is as follows: